 I spread my coat over three tough plastic chairs, lay down on the makeshift sofa and started bawling.
 Wailing like a soap star, snot dripping everywhere.
-I’d just been told by an A&E doctor that this was probably it; my Crohn’s disease symptoms had become so unmanageable that I would need an ileostomy.
-According to the NHS, an ileostomy is "where the small bowel is diverted through an opening in the tummy ... a special bag is placed over the stoma to collect waste products that usually pass through the colon and out of the body through the rectum".
-Basically, I haven’t taken a poo for over a year.
+I’d just been told by an A&E doctor that this was probably it; my Crohn’s disease symptoms had become so unmanageable that I would need an ileostomy which is where the small bowel is diverted so it evacuates through an opening in the tummy.
+A special bag is attached to the opening (stoma) and will collect the waste products that usually pass through the colon and out of the body through the rectum.
+All this is to say that as I write this, I haven’t taken a poo for over a year.

 Over 9,000 ileostomy procedures are performed every year in the UK, for various reasons.
 My reason?
 I have severe Crohn’s disease, a lifelong condition where parts of the digestive system become inflamed.
 Symptoms range from diarrhoea, stomach aches and fatigue to depression and anxiety.
 There is no cure.